ariscript/www/content/about.md

 {% if config.author.hireable %}

 > I'm currently open for internships or co-ops!
-Please see my [résumé](/resume):
+Please see my [CV](/cv): it's
-> it's very slightly different from what I send to employers, so if you're
+> very slightly different from what I send to employers, so if you're interested
-> interested in seeing the real version, please reach out to me (see below).
+> in seeing the real version, please reach out to me (see below).

 {% endif %}